Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Econometric Methods

+For $\bm Y$ (which is a $T$-dimensional vector in our simple example) we obtain the fitted values as follows:

+which is a step function where $\mathbb{I}$ denotes an indicator function that equals one if its argument is true.
+As we will show in our simple example in the next sub-section, this is an analysis of variance (ANOVA) model that can, conditional on knowing the indicators, be cast in a linear regression form.

 A key point to emphasize is that everything defining the tree is treated as an unknown parameter and estimated.
-This includes the terminal node parameters ($\bm \mu$ which is the vector of fitted values the algorithm can choose between), their number ($b$) as well as all the elements of the tree structure (i.e. the explanatory variable, $\bm X_{\bullet i}$, and threshold, $c$ chosen to define each splitting rule) and even the number of splitting rules each tree involves.
-In the following sub-section, we provide a brief empirical illustration of what an estimated tree looks like in our data set.
+This includes the terminal node parameters ($\bm \mu$ which is the vector of fitted values the algorithm can choose between), their number ($b$) as well as all the elements of the tree structure (i.e. the explanatory variable, $\bm X_{\bullet i}$, and threshold, $c$ chosen to define each splitting rule).
+To illustrate our model and show what an estimated tree looks like in our dataset, the following sub-section provides an empirical illustration.

-The preceding discussion involved a single tree and illustrated its flexibility.
-But BART involves not just one regression tree, but rather a sum of them.
-By adding up various regression trees even greater flexibility is produced.
-Thus, BART can be interpreted as a non-parametric approach capable of approximating any nonlinear function.
-But, as with any non-parametric approach, additive regression trees risks over-fitting.
-This why Bayesian methods have been commonly used as prior information can mitigate this problem.
-We use regularization priors to reduce the complexity of the tree structures and to shrink the terminal nodes.
-In the jargon of this literature, we force each tree to be small and, thus, act as a weak learner.
-This essentially implies that for a large $S$, each tree explains only a limited fraction of the variation in $\bm y_t$.

-In terms of posterior and predictive computation, the point to note is that efficient MCMC algorithms have derived for estimating BART models.
-In our MF-BVART model, we use these conditional on $\bm y_{q, t}$.
-That is, one block of the MCMC algorithm (to be discussed below) provides draws of $\bm y_{q, t}$ and, conditional on these draws, we use standard algorithms for drawing the BART parameters.
-In principle, we could draw the parameters of the trees and $\bm \Sigma$ as an entire $M$ dimensional system.
-However, we follow \cite{Carriero2019} and estimate the model on an equation-by-equation basis by conditioning on the lower Cholesky factor of $\bm \Sigma$.
-This speeds up computation time enormously.
-Complete details of our prior and posterior simulation methods are provided in Appendix \ref{sec: AppMCMC}.

-\subsection{Empirical illustration of how BART works and handles the pandemic}
+\subsection{Empirical Illustration of How BART Works and Handles the Pandemic}